 You can cook dandelion leaves like spinach by steaming or stir-frying them.
 Alternatively, you can serve them raw in a salad or as the leafy green component in a sandwich.
-You can also use dandelion leaves to make a dandelion tea.
+You can also use dandelion leaves to make dandelion tea.

 Another way that they differ has to do with their health benefits.
 All parts of the dandelion plant have historically been used to treat liver ailments; however, the roots are most often used for this purpose in modern times.
-The leaves are more popular as a diuretic that you can use help to reduce water retention and the resulting bloating.
-Nonetheless, both parts of the plant do possess some of the other’s properties.
+The leaves are more popular as a diuretic that you can use to help reduce water retention and the resulting bloating.
+Nonetheless, both parts of the plant possess some of the other’s properties.

-Can you use dandelion root as a substitute for dandelion leaf and vice versa?
+Can you use dandelion root as a substitute for dandelion leaf?
+And vice versa?

 Dandelion root cannot be used as a dandelion leaf substitute in something like a salad since it is clearly not a green.
-However, both of them can work as cooked side dishes so they might be interchangeable in that sense.
+However, both of them can work as cooked side dishes, so they might be interchangeable in that sense.

 Another way that they might be interchangeable is as a beverage.
-You can roast and dry dandelion root to make a coffee substitute or use the dried root to make a tea.
+You can roast and dry dandelion root to make a coffee substitute or use the dried root to make tea.
 In either case, they will have some of the same health benefits as a tea made with dandelion leaves but will have a different flavor profile.
-Keep in mind that dandelion leaves contain more of the diuretic compounds, so you should avoid using it as a dandelion root alternative if you don’t want its water-eliminating effects.
+Keep in mind that dandelion leaves contain more diuretic compounds, so you should avoid using it as a dandelion root alternative if you don’t want its water-eliminating effects.

-When should you use dandelion roots and when should you use dandelion leaf?
+When should you use dandelion roots?
+And when should you use dandelion leaf?

-Use dandelion roots if you want healthy root vegetable that may provide significant liver-protective benefits.
+Use dandelion roots if you want a healthy root vegetable that may provide significant liver-protective benefits.
 You can also use it in place of all or part of your coffee if you want a caffeine-free coffee substitute similar to chicory root.
 Use dandelion leaves as cooked greens in place of spinach or kale.
-Another way to use it is as a salad green as you would use arugula.
+Another way to use it is as a salad green, as you would use arugula.
 You can use the dried or fresh leaves as a tea herb.